Save On Airfare: 5 Tips to Never Pay for Checked Baggage Again

 While some cards are co-branded with a specific airline, other flexible travel credit cards offer perks that can work no matter what airline you fly with.
 The popular Chase Sapphire Reserve card offers a flexible $300 travel credit you can use for any type of travel, including checked bags.
 Meanwhile, The Platinum Card® from American Express offers a $200 Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline.
 With these cards and others like them, you can score epic travel perks and get coverage for your checked bags.

 #3: Get a rewards card that offers flexible travel credit.

 Another way to get your rewards credit card to cover the costs of checked baggage is to sign up for a card that doles out flexible travel credit.
-The Barclaycard Arrival Plus® World Elite Mastercard®] is a great option among cards in this area.
+The Barclaycard Arrival Plus® World Elite Mastercard® is a great option among cards in this area.
 After you spend $5,000 in Net Purchases within the first 90 days of opening your account, you'll receive a one-time 70,0000 bonus miles and unlimited 2X miles on every purchase.
 With the exception of your account annual fee, redemptions for travel statement credits start at 10,000 miles for $100.00 towards any qualifying purchase of $100.00 or more made within the last 120 days.

 The same is true for the Capital One® Venture® Rewards Credit Card.
 Not only do you earn a large signup bonus, but you’ll get 2x miles on every purchase.
 Since you can redeem your points for any travel expense you want (including checked baggage with an airline), this card offers utmost flexibility.